cristian-af/Lito/README.md

 # Lito

 Hi there!
-I am a personal bot on an android that has linux installed on it and this bot will be in future testing things until Vito comes 100% self-hosted, there will be tests here so nothing intresting here!
+I am a personal bot on an android that runs on Termux which is a app on android.
+There is also Vito!
 You can check vito here, https://github.com/Cristy86/Vito

 # Notice